-- 1. Leading the Coalition's outreach and Membership processes, including receiving and distributing applications from Member and Observer candidate countries; - With support from the Friends of the Chair set the agenda by developing an FOC program of action that will identify planned priority activities and any other intended deliverables.
-The program shall be shared with the Membership of the FOC. - 3.
-Delivering on the program of action, with support from the FotC; - 4.
-Coordinating policy initiatives, identifying critical issues in human rights online and global Internet governance that deserve further discussion, engagement, or programming; - 5.
-In consultation with the FotC, the Support Unit, and the Advisory Network, organizing or delegating coordination of the FOC Conference;
+- 1. Leading the Coalition's outreach and Membership processes, including receiving and distributing applications from Member and Observer candidate countries; - 2.
+With support from the SC, set the agenda by developing an FOC Program of Action (PoA) that will identify planned priority activities and any other intended deliverables.
+The PoA shall be shared with the Membership of the FOC. - 3.
+Delivering on the PoA, with support from the SC, ensuring activities are underpinned by principles of diversity, equity, inclusion, and accessibility; - 4.
+Coordinating policy initiatives, identifying critical issues in human rights online and global Internet governance that deserve further discussion or engagement; - 5.
+In consultation with the SC, the Support Unit, and the Advisory Network, organizing or delegating coordination of the FO Conference, Strategy and Coordination Meetings (SCMs) and other FOC meetings; - 6.
+Participating as a member in all of the FOC sub-entities.

-If multiple bids for Chair are submitted, the Chair will be picked by a simple majority of votes submitted in a secret ballot by non-bidding FOC Members.
+If multiple bids for Chair are submitted, the Chair will be picked by a simple majority of votes submitted in a secret vote by non-bidding FOC Members.
 If more than two bids are put forward, successive rounds of voting may be used to reach a majority.
 At least half of the Membership must vote in order for a vote to be valid.
-In the absence of a Chair, all functions herein assigned to the Chair shall be executed by the FotC.
+In the absence of a Chair, all functions herein assigned to the Chair shall be executed by the SC.